huggingface/optimum/README.md

 🤗 Optimum aims at providing more diversity towards the kind of hardware users can target to train and finetune their models.

 To achieve this, we are collaborating with the following hardware manufacturers in order to provide the best transformers integration:
 - [Graphcore IPUs](https://github.com/huggingface/optimum-graphcore) - IPUs are a completely new kind of massively parallel processor to accelerate machine intelligence.
-[More information here](https://www.graphcore.ai/products/ipu).
+More information [here](https://www.graphcore.ai/products/ipu).
 - [Habana Gaudi Processor (HPU)](https://github.com/huggingface/optimum-habana) - [HPUs](https://docs.habana.ai/en/latest/Gaudi_Overview/Gaudi_Architecture.html) are designed to maximize training throughput and efficiency.
-[More information here](https://habana.ai/training/).
+More information [here](https://habana.ai/training/).
+- [Intel](https://github.com/huggingface/optimum-intel) - Enabling the usage of Intel tools to accelerate end-to-end pipelines on Intel architectures.
+More information [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/neural-compressor.html).
 - More to come soon! :star:

 ## Optimizing models towards inference